JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Example swapping quadrants with fftshift ([Stephen Gruppetta, 2021](https://thepythoncodingbook.com/2021/08/30/2d-fourier-transform-in-python-and-fourier-synthesis-of-images/)).
 ```
-Pulling alltogether the peices outlined above, to calculate the total magnetic response, the following steps are required:
+Pulling the peices alltogether outlined above, the total magnetic response is calculated in the following steps:
 1. `fftshift` the data in spatial domain.
 2. Take [](#magP) and compute $FFT(\p_k)$.
 3. `fftshift` in the Fourier domain to swap data positions.